RoadieHQ/backstage-plugin-travis-ci/README.md

 Travis-ci plugin is a part of the Backstage sample app.
 To start using it for your component, you have to:

-1. add annotation to the yaml config file of a component:
+1. add an annotation to the yaml config file of a component:

 ```yml
 travis-ci.com/repo-slug: <owner-name>/<project-name>
 ```

-2. add your developer api key to the environmental variables for your backstage backend server (you can copy it from https://travis-ci.com/account/preferences):
+2. add your developer api key to the environment variables of your backstage backend server (you can find it from https://travis-ci.com/account/preferences):
    `TRAVISCI_AUTH_TOKEN="token <your-api-key>"`

-## Develop plugin locally
+## Developing the plugin locally

-You can clone the plugin repo into the `plugins/` directory:
+The easiest way is to clone the plugin repo into the `plugins/` directory of your backstage code base:

 ```sh
 git clone https://github.com/RoadieHQ/backstage-plugin-travis-ci.git travis-ci
 ```

-and run `yarn` in the root backstage directory - it will create a symbolic link so the dependency will be provided from the source code instead of node_modules package.
+and run `yarn` in the root backstage directory - it will create a symbolic link, so the dependency will be provided from the source code instead of node_modules package.

 ## Links